ubc-library-rc/dri-needs-assessment/fullreport.md

 In addition to the indicated desire for localized training, focus group participants also indicated that having training offered regularly throughout the year would be beneficial, as graduate students arrive throughout the year.
 In this same line of discussion, participants indicated that asynchronous or online training would be of value, as it would not only accommodate those who cannot make live training sessions, but is a beneficial supplement to live training.

-Figure X. Focus Group Quotes Regarding the Frequency of Training Offerings
+**Figure 1.8.
+Focus Group Quotes Regarding the Frequency of Training Offerings**

 > “It's easy when students all come in September, because we seem to be geared up in that time on this campus to put people through [training].
 But when they show      up in May, they've missed much [of the training offered], so I think options that are online [would be helpful].”